Finite-Time Analysis of Three-Timescale Constrained Actor-Critic and Constrained Natural Actor-Critic Algorithms: Preliminaries

-We present here the two algorithms that we analyze in our work for their non-asymptotic convergence -- the constrained actor critic algorithm (Algorithm 1) and the constrained natural actor critic algorithm (Algorithm 2), respectively.
-At time instant $t$, we have $\theta_t$ as the actor parameter, $v_t$ as the critic parameter, $L_t$ as the average cost estimate, $U_{k}(t)$ as the average constraint cost estimate for $k = 1,2,\ldots,N$, $\gamma(t) = (\gamma_1(t),\gamma_2(t),\ldots,\gamma_N(t))^T$ as set of Lagrange multiplier estimates and $G(t)$ as the Fisher information matrix estimate respectively.
+We present here the two algorithms that we analyze in our work for their non-asymptotic convergence -- the constrained actor-critic algorithm (Algorithm 1) and the constrained natural actor-critic algorithm (Algorithm 2), respectively.
+At time instant $t$, we have $\theta_t$ as the actor parameter, $v_t$ as the critic parameter, $L_t$ as the average cost estimate, $U_{k}(t)$ as the average constraint cost estimate for $k = 1,2,\ldots,N$, $\gamma(t) = (\gamma_1(t),\gamma_2(t),\ldots,\gamma_N(t))^T$ as the vector of Lagrange multiplier estimates and $G(t)$ as the estimate of the Fisher information matrix respectively.